 Fluorescent lights can prove to be an enemy to your sleep.
 But what’s there to do if your roommate needs to stay up and get some work done?
 That’s when secondary light comes in.
 You can keep a set of string lights or table lamps for when someone needs to stay up late.
 This way, you can turn off the overhead lights and go to sleep.
 It’s a good day for everyone!
 Consider also getting a alarm clock so you don’t stay on your phone and keep your phone close to your bed, just make sure your roommate is ok with it too.

 You will have a hard time falling asleep if your room is constantly flooded with outdoor lights.
 It may be an issue even when you shut off the curtains.
 This can be particularly problematic for light sleepers and people who need complete darkness to drift off to sleep.
 Both sunlight and artificial light may affect your sleep.
 Cover your dorm room windows with blackout curtains to minimize outdoor lights from entering your room.

-If you’re on a budget, you may hang some dark sheets on your window to block outdoor light.
+Consider using blackout curtains over your window to block outdoor light.
 While it won’t be perfect, you can make do with it.
 You can top it with the comfort of an eye mask to block any light exposure as you sleep.